rrivera/cryptography-introduction/crypto.md

 ---

+# `&security`

+Computer Security is in many ways, a superset of `Cryptology`, both are about designing and evaluating objects (systems or algorithms) intended to behave in certain ways even in the presence of an adversary.

+---

 # Professional Paranoia
 ###### You have to think like a malicious attacker to find weaknesses in your own work.